-- The Repair account screen appears; enter your details again, including password.
+- The Repair account screen appears; enter your details again, including your password.

 - Now click Next, and then Outlook will automatically try to re-establish the connection with servers.

-- Verify if repairing the Outlook resolves the problem or not.
+- Verify if repairing Outlook resolves the problem or not.

 Step 5.
-Disable the add-ins to fix Outlook server error
+Disable the Add-ins to fix the Outlook Server Error

-- Go to Outlook, click the File tab.
+- Go to Outlook, and click the File tab.